Raunak-Mishra7/Compressor_application/README.md

 # Compressor_application
 A compression and extraction app .
-# using LZ77 files for compression
+# using the huffman express (begginer friendly and easy )
 # GUI will be added after the testing .